micl2e2/mafa/README.txt

 ..
 Prerequisite
 ..
 Option 1: Cargo install (recommended)
 ..
 Option 2: Build from source
 ..
-Option 3: Github releases
+Option 3: Prebuilt binaries
 Mafa is for me?
 What is Mafa
 ..
 How Mafa works
 ..
 Why Mafa
 ..
 About Mafa
 Supported modules
+Contributing
 License